semanticClimate/IPCC-Queries/src/intro.md

 ## Confidence levels

-The report links statements to confidence levels.
+The report links statements to <topic>confidence levels</topic>.
 These are, along with the number of statements with that level:

 <sparql>confidenceLevels</sparql>